British artists' suppliers, 1650-1950 - A

 John Allnutt (1773-1863) made a present to John Constable of three sorts of Ultramarine brought from France, 1825 (Cove 1991 p.507; Beckett 1966 pp.84-5).

-Albert Alston (1859-1915?) was listed in the 1881 census as a schoolmaster’s assistant, age 21, born and living in Ribchester, Lancashire.
+Albert Alston (1859-1902) was listed in the 1881 census as a schoolmaster’s assistant, age 21, born and living in Ribchester, Lancashire.
 He left Ribchester for Burnley in 1884 (Preston Guardian 13 September 1884).
+He married Martha Proctor in Burnley in 1889.
 He was described in 1896 as a teacher of bookkeeping, shorthand, typewriting, painting in oil and water, crystoleum painting etc (P. Barrett & Co’s General & Commercial Directory of Burnley).
-He came to London some time before 1906.
-He is perhaps the individual who died at the age of 56 in 1915 in the Camberwell district.
+In the 1901 census he can be found in Burnley as a schoolmaster, age 41, with his wife, Martha, and two daughters.
+He died in Burnley in March the following year leaving effects worth only £68.
+His wife Martha came to London some time before 1906 and promoted the business.
+In the 1911 census she was listed in Willesden, London, as Alstona Painting Dealer and employer, together with her two daughters.

 Materials for the technique were advertised in The Year's Art (1908-12).
 Alston’s catalogue and instruction book (Guide to Alston Painting, January 1910, 3rd ed., 68pp) described the process as a method of transferring a photographic print onto a convex glass, and then rendering it transparent, thus forming a basis for the painting, the object being to so execute the painting, that, when finished, no trace of the photograph may be discerned.